JLesDev/JLesDev/README.md

     </h1>
     <p>Ask me about sports, statistics, and puzzles!

-Bachelor of Mathematical and Computer Sciences in Australia
+Bachelor of Mathematical and Computer Sciences in Australia.

 Contact me at: jontyleslie@gmail.com